scaffold-eth/eth-ui/packages/docusaurus/docs/api/modules/ContractAppContext.md

 custom_edit_url: null
 ---

-A context for your react app with [contractsContextFactory](ContractAppContext.md#contractscontextfactory) that provides you access to load, connect and use typed contracts throught your app.
+A context for your react app with [contractsContextFactory](ContractAppContext.md#contractscontextfactory) that provides you access to load, connect and use typed contracts through your app.

 See [the ContractAppContext docs](../../main/context/ContractAppContext) for detailed explanation and examples.